Introduction

 Does zinc affect copper absorption?

-Yes, long-term high-dose zinc supplementation can reduce copper absorption.
+Yes, long-term high-dose zinc supplementation can reduce copper absorption (Fischer et al., 1984).
 For maintaining balance, see our article on copper-zinc balance.

 Can you overdose on zinc?